midtown-ai/glossary/glossary/u.md

 # Uniform Manifold Approximation and Projection
 # UMAP

  ~ an algorithm used for [Dimensionality Reduction]

+ Example applications:
+  * 2D or 3D visualizing the generated [vector space] representations of movies from the movies [dataset]

  Pros:
   * Non-linear reduction that is computationally faster than [t-SNE]